1. Opening pages & influences

 We will consider literary techniques used

-We will consider how mood is created and how the world of the novel is constructed quickly
+We will consider how mood is created and how the world of the novel is quickly constructed.

 Word of the day